scossu/lakesuperior/docs/architecture.rst

 -  Via a Python API.
 This method allows to use Python scripts to access the same methods available to the two methods above in a programmatic way.
-It is possible to write Python plugins or even to embed LAKEsuperior in a Python application, even without running a web server.
+It is possible to write Python plugins or even to embed Lakesuperior in a Python application, even without running a web server.

 Architecture Overview
 ---------------------

 .. figure:: assets/lakesuperior_arch.png
-   :alt: LAKEsuperior Architecture
+   :alt: Lakesuperior Architecture

-   LAKEsuperior Architecture
+   Lakesuperior Architecture

-The LAKEsuperior REST API provides access to the underlying Python API.
+The Lakesuperior REST API provides access to the underlying Python API.
 All REST and CLI operations can be replicated by a Python program accessing this API.